Disappearance of Adam, Trevor, and Mitchell O'Brien

 Adam, Trevor, and Mitchell O'Brien are missing brothers from Torbay, Newfoundland and Labrador, Canada who were allegedly abducted by their father Gary O'Brien on November 9, 1996.
-Their kidnapping made both national and international headlines.
+Their suspected kidnapping made both national and international headlines.
 Gary O'Brien is wanted by Interpol for their abduction.
 Although various tips have come in from both Canada and the United States and a $50,000 reward has been offered, police have never been able to locate the O'Brien brothers or their father.

 Disappearance

 On November 9, 1996, Adam, Trevor, and Mitchell O'Brien (aged 14, 11, and 4) went to visit their father and non-custodial parent, Gary O'Brien, at his home in Torbay, Newfoundland and Labrador, Canada.
 At 8:30pm that night, Gary called Diana Boland, his ex-wife and the boys' mother and custodial parent, and told her that he was not going to return the boys to her and had rigged his house so that it would explode if anyone entered it.
 When Boland asked to speak to the boys, Gary told her "later" and hung up.
 Boland's sister, who was with Boland at the time, immediately called the police.